Field research and conservation of Camellias in Southern Vietnam

 What are we doing?

 Since 2009, the Southern Institute of Ecology (SIE) has been studying diversity of camellias in southern Vietnam.
-GTC has partnered with the SIE and Bidoup Nui Ba National Park Botanic Garden to study and protect these three Critically Endangered species.
+BGCI has partnered with the SIE and Bidoup Nui Ba National Park Botanic Garden to study and protect these three Critically Endangered species.
 We are supporting SIE and Bidoup Botanic Garden to:

 • Carry out surveys in the Central Highlands to confirm the population size, structure and distribution of the threatened Camellia species; this also includes ecological studies (e.g., phenology- seasonal flowering) to improve species knowledge and management